Sapna-21/feedbackCollector/README.md

 # Emaily (Feedback Collector)

 Welcome to Emaily!
-I built this application for getting hands on experience on fullstack development in MERN stack.
-The UI is not that good enough, since I wanted to focus on the functionality part of the web app.
+I built this application for getting hands on experience on fullstack web development in MERN stack.
+It's a course project on - Node with React : Fullstack Web Development by Stephen Grider on Udemy.

 You can check out the application here - https://afternoon-beach-53955.herokuapp.com/

+#### For Adding Credits use following card information -
+Card number : 4242 4242 4242 4242
+<br> Exp month/year : Any future month/year
+<br> CVV   :  123

 ## Users of the Web App